-^{}Includes interest on the Authority's Project Revenue Bonds, Senior Series 2008-1, Facilities Revenue Bonds, Senior Series 2008-A Bonds, Project Revenue Bonds, Senior Series 2011-1 Bonds and Project Revenue Bonds, Senior Series 2011-2, each issued as variable rate debt, Outstanding as of January 15, 2014 in the principal amounts of \$201,655,000, \$22,795,000, \$131,090,000 and \$99,135,000, respectively, and amortizing in accordance with the terms thereof, assumed at the rates of 3.388%, with respect to the 2008-1 Bonds; 3.378%, with respect to the 2008-A Bonds; and 3.482%, with respect to the 2011-1 Bonds and 2011-2 Bonds, respectively.
+(1) Includes interest on the Authority's Project Revenue Bonds, Senior Series 2008-1, Facilities Revenue Bonds, Senior Series 2008-A Bonds, Project Revenue Bonds, Senior Series 2011-1 Bonds and Project Revenue Bonds, Senior Series 2011-2, each issued as variable rate debt, Outstanding as of January 15, 2015 in the principal amounts of \$194,530,000, \$21,930,000, \$129,690,000 and \$98,220,000, respectively, and amortizing in accordance with the terms thereof, assumed at the rates of 3.388%, with respect to the 2008-1 Bonds; 3.378%, with respect to the 2008-A Bonds; and 3.482%, with respect to the 2011-1 Bonds and 2011-2 Bonds, respectively.
 These assumed rates are based on the fixed rates being paid to the counterparties under interest rate swap agreements associated with such bonds.
-See Note 5 to the Financial Statements of the Authority as of and for the years ended June 30, 2013 and 2012 attached hereto as Appendix B and see also Appendix A under the heading "INDEBTEDNESS OF THE UNIVERSITY - Bonds Issued by the Authority - Interest Rate Swap Agreements."
-With respect to the Authority's Project Revenue Bonds, Senior Series 2009-2 and Project Revenue Bonds, Senior Series 2010-2, which were issued as so-called "Build America Bonds" under the American Recovery and Reinvestment Act of 2009, outstanding as of January 15, 2014 in the aggregate principal amount of \$702,175,000 and amortizing in accordance with the terms thereof, interest includes the cash subsidy payments expected to be received from the United States Department of the Treasury.
+See Note 5 to the Financial Statements of the Authority as of and for the years ended June 30, 2014 and 2013 attached hereto as Appendix B and see also Appendix A under the heading "INDEBTEDNESS OF THE UNIVERSITY - Bonds Issued by the Authority - Interest Rate Swap Agreements."
+With respect to the Authority's Project Revenue Bonds, Senior Series 2009-2 and Project Revenue Bonds, Senior Series 2010-2, which were issued as so-called "Build America Bonds" under the American Recovery and Reinvestment Act of 2009, outstanding as of January 15, 2015 in the aggregate principal amount of \$702,175,000 and amortizing in accordance with the terms thereof, interest includes the cash subsidy payments expected to be received from the United States Department of the Treasury.
+Excludes debt service payable after the date of issuance of the Bonds on the Refunded Bonds issued under the Project Trust Agreement.